 Set pushbutton toggled function (latching output relay) with LED indications.
-LED 1-4 shown inside the shaded box illustrates which LED on the transmitter lights up when the designated pushbutton is pressed.
-See Section 4.2.4 on page 35.
+LED 1 - 4 shown inside the shaded box illustrate which LED on the transmitter lights up when the designated pushbutton is pressed.
+See Section 4.2.4 on page 39 for jumper settings.